helidon-io/helidon/declarative/README.md

    generated type such as `GreetEndpoint_failingFallback__Fallback` that is named with the unique identification of the method it is generated for, and has the required code generated, the interceptor for fallback then looks it up at runtime to correctly handle invocation)
-5. If there is a good reason the user may want to override configuration in annotations with config, generate the code appropriately (the configuration key should be <fully qualified class name>.<(method | field) name>.<type>, i.e.
-   `io.helidon.examples.decalarative.HttpEndpoint.retriable.retry`), or an explicit key configured on the annotation
-6. If there is a good reason the user may want to use a custom named service implementation, provide a way to inject it (see Retry generated code for named retries, such as `GreetEndpoint_retriable__Retry.java`)
+5. If there is a good reason the user may want to use a custom named service implementation, provide a way to inject it (see Retry generated code for named retries, such as `GreetEndpoint_retriable__Retry.java`)
-7. All features must be configured through service registry.
+6. All features must be configured through service registry.

 A few codegen features that are available: